 Samantha is a University student

 When I entered college, everyone was confused with my affinity for sweetened tea.
 If my friends became sad or began to feel futile, for me the answer was simple: make them tea.
-Tea, for me, is so much more than a warm beverage for a winter day.
-To me, tea is the embodiment of warmth, comfort, and care, and, in a way, it is my personification of kindness.
+Tea is so much more than a warm beverage for a winter day.
+This beverage is the embodiment of warmth, comfort, care, and, in a way, it is my personification of kindness.

-This tea is not your everyday tea.
-It is black English tea, with spoonful’s of sugar and a splash of milk, just to make the color turn.
-The recipe for this tea came from my mother.
+This is not your everyday tea.
+It is black English tea, with spoonfuls of sugar and a splash of milk, just to make the color turn.
+The recipe came from my mother.
 My mom would make me this tea when I was little, anytime I felt down.
 With the warmth of the cup radiating into my hands and my mother’s smiling face in front of me, I was reminded that things would improve.
 Through its sweetness and warmth, it redefined what kindness meant to me.

-Being kind is not something that is explicitly defined in any means, as well all perceive kindness differently.
-It is not even something that can be associated with an action per say, but rather a feeling.
+Being kind is not something that is explicitly defined by any means, as we all perceive kindness differently.
+It is not even something that can be associated with an action per se, but rather a feeling.
 Kindness is created by a rushing feeling of warmth.
 It is something that convinces you that you matter in some way, at least, to the person who gave you kindness.
 This feeling is something I aspire to help others receive on any given day.
-Each day, I try to make another person smile or raise their spirits, but I never would have been able to do this without tea first demonstrating to me that feeling of kindness, love, and care.
+Each day, I try to make another person smile or raise their spirits.
+I never would have been able to do this without my mom’s tea.
+That warm, cozy cup filled with kindness, love, and care.

 Therefore, my comfort tea has acted as the embodiment of what kindness is, and through this, it has provided me a reference to what I should elicit in others.
 It prompts me to look for radiation in others and compels me to convince others of their importance.
-Overall, it has inspired me to be a better, kinder person to those around me by making me feel as good as it does.
-Now, it serves for me as the foundation of my spirit, as well as a nostalgic memory that brings me peace.
+Overall, it has inspired me to be a better, kinder person to those around me.
+Now, it serves as the foundation of my spirit, as well as a nostalgic memory that brings me peace.
 Still, tea is an important part of my life, and I will continue to ask others: what if I made you tea?